mantidproject/mantid/docs/source/workbench/plotstoolbox.rst

 workbench.
 There are options to show, hide or delete the selected figure and you can use the "Export" option to save a figure or figures in several different formats.
-To make navigating the Plots Toolbox easy you can sort your plots by name, number or most recently active or use the "Filter Plots" bar to to search.
+To make navigating the Plots Toolbox easy you can sort your plots by name, number or most recently active, or use the "Filter Plots" bar to to do a search.

 Plots List